Opinion: Twitter has turned me into an optimist

 I love Twitter, and I am not embarrassed to say that I spend a lot of time on it.
 It has made my life better; I think it has improved my journalism; and – to make this a little less about me – I think it has, overall, made British journalism sharper, quicker and more democratic.

 I have been on it since 2008, thanks to a couple of tech-savvy people who helped expand The Independent website and set up automatic Twitter feeds from our blogs.
-Ever since then, other people have looked down on it as trivial and timewasting, but that only makes me love it more.
+Ever since then, other people have looked down on it as trivial and time-wasting, but that only makes me love it more.

 In the early days, some of my editors were sceptical.
 One of them commented – in a way that I told myself was more curious than disapproving – that I seemed to be on Twitter all the time.
 They seemed unconvinced when I said I thought it was a useful way of keeping up with what was going on, but on the other hand, they could have known I was on Twitter all the time only if they had been on Twitter a bit themselves.
 It wasn’t long before all journalists were being asked to use their Twitter accounts to promote The Independent’s articles.